OpenNebula/docs/source/integration_and_development/system_interfaces/python.rst

       }
     }, 1)

-However, this might be limiting when you want to add 2 entries with same name.
+However, this might be limiting when you want to add 2 entries with the same name.
 In such cases you need to pass the template directly in OpenNebula template format:

 .. code:: python